lisc-tools/lisc/CONTRIBUTING.md

 At minimum, there should be a sentence describing what the function does and a list of parameters and returns.
-    * Private functions should be indicated with a leading underscore, and should still include a docstrings including at least a sentence describition what the function does.
+    * Private functions should be indicated with a leading underscore, and should still include a docstrings including at least a sentence description what the function does.
     * If you add any new public functions, note this function in the doc/api.rst file, so that this function gets included in the documentation site API listing.